 While some HPC users are mature in their use of cloud, others are just getting started or kicking the tires.
-In this article, we address common questions about cloud computing and its suitability for HPC workloads.
+Some just really don’t know what to do, which is why there are companies like these IT services in Auckland that can help you out when you are struggling with your use of the cloud.
+In this article though, we address common questions about cloud computing and its suitability for HPC workloads.

 Most cloud providers offer a variety of services ranging from infrastructure-as-a-service (IaaS) to platform offerings like databases or distributed caches.
+If you are a business that is using e-discovery software then it is a good idea to back up your files on a cloud computer, or a virtual data room in case you local server goes down.
 For our purposes, we’ll focus on IaaS offerings since these are usually of primary interest to HPC users.

 Virtual machine instances are essentially cloud-based servers.
 They come in a variety of flavors and price points depending on the type of CPU, the number of virtual CPUs (analogous to cores), and the amount of memory and local storage.